Ran-n/config/README.md

 - Q: Why are the files not all encrypted and zipped in the repository?
 - A: It was decided against this so that, knowing the url, you could check and/or copy a given file easily.
 Only files with secrets where deemed important enough to zip (under a password).

+- Q: Why the ``cp`` command doesnt have the update option?
+- A: Initially it was present, but it was decided against since the decision on wheather or not the document is "updated" is looking at the file dates.
+This is the same for copying or pasting files into the repository for savekeeping.
+This way, even if the file to be copied over is newer than the to be copied from the operation goes as mandated by the user.
+It is, i assume, a little more resource intensive but it shouldnt be much more since the copy command is still being executed (maybe its even less since it doesnt need to compare the dates!).
+It goes more in tone with what the user expects as "normal behaviour".
+Other disadvange is that the output is more cluttered since all the files always appear, but this should be no big deal.
+Theres always the option of implementing a config option, but it would imply a bit more of code for something that I dont consider should be needed.